 It is imperative that whoever deals with reviews knows it’s their job.
 There’s nothing worse than bad reviews not being answered!
 So, decide who will monitor and respond to customer reviews.
 In making this tough decision, consider the qualities needed to handle reviews.
-Pick someone who has a friendly writing style, a strong customer service attitude and good judgement about when to pass a review onto a more senior member of staff.
-Once you’ve found the right person, you can increase your company’s efficiency by providing your employee with a document of pre-written responses to common reviews on your site.
+Pick someone who has a friendly writing style, a strong customer service attitude and good judgment about when to pass a review onto a more senior member of staff.
+Once you’ve found the right person, you can increase your company’s efficiency by providing your employees with a document of pre-written responses to common reviews on your site.

 Respond to every review

 Always respond to reviews - especially when they are negative.
 If you don’t reach out and respond, then you’ll never change their opinion of your company, which could lead to problems in the future.
 If other reviewers see the restaurant engaging with their customers and tending to their needs, it shows that they care and genuinely want to fix any issues.